samn47/discord-remote-screenshot-taker/README.md

 If you get an error, make sure that you have installed Python 3.10 and pip.

 ## Setup
-Open DiscordRemoteScreenshotTaker.py with a Python IDE and change the token variable to your discord's bot token.
+Open DiscordRemoteScreenshotTaker.py with a Python IDE and change the configuration.
 Save the file and run it with the IDE, go to discord and type !screenshot.

 ## Features
 - Remote screenshotting.
 - Deletes the file after sending it to your server.
+-

 ## Notes